jdolan44/congress_data_package/README.md

 It contains census data on each congressional district from years 1972-2013, as well as personal characteristics of the house member representing that district.

-More information about the dataset can be found [here](raw_data/codebook.pdf), along with a codebook for the raw data.
+More information about the raw dataset can be found [here](raw_data/codebook.pdf), along with a codebook for the raw data.

 ### 2. Data Format